ncatlab/nlab-content/pages/4/3/0/0/34/content.md

 #Development of higher category theory#

 Higher category theory is still very much in the making.
-After a long time in which effort was concentrated on finding and comparing definitions of higher categories (see the literature below) more recently a school has established which proposes and uses [[quasicategory|quasicategories]] as the starting point for higher category theory.
+After a long time in which effort was concentrated on finding and comparing definitions of higher categories (see the literature below) more recently a school has established which proposes and uses [[quasi-category|quasicategories]] as the starting point for higher category theory.

 #Patterns in higher categories#